 Meeting minutes, agendas, statistics, survey results and related information are stored in the Auditor's Document Center.
-Elections data will be presented to the Committee at the annual meeting and upon request.
-Additionally, the Plan Coordinator will produce and maintain the Accessible Voting website and update an Accessible Voting brochure for distribution.
+Election data will be presented to the Committee at the annual meeting and upon request.
+Additionally, the Plan Coordinator will produce and maintain the Accessible Voting website and re-create an Accessible Voting brochure for distribution.